ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_winui3/how-to-1.md

 </Window>
 ```

 The declaration above is quite lengthy, so let's break it down.
-First, we configure the Grid's appearance:
+First, you configure the Grid's appearance:

 ```XML
 <Grid.ColumnDefinitions>